crustyoldhuman/ProperDim/README.md

 &nbsp;

 ## What is ProperDim?
-ProperDim is a screen brightness management utility for Windows 10/11 that includes an automated scheduler, hotkeys, and multi-monitor support packaged in a clean, intuitive interface that won't get in your way.
+ProperDim is a screen brightness management and automation utility for Windows 10/11 that includes a scheduler, hotkeys, and multi-monitor support packaged in a clean, intuitive interface that won't get in your way.

 ## Is ProperDim for me?
 - Are you running at least Windows 10? ***Then, YES!***